parvezs27/Datajobsanalysis/README.md

 Immediately, programming languages such as Python and R stand out with high demand counts of 236 and 148 respectively.
 However, the average salaries for these skills sit lower than some of the other skills, suggesting that whilst proficiency in these programming languages is highly sought out, competency in these skills is more available than the more optimal skills higher up on the list.

-Looking at the top 10 results, cloud and big data technologies such as Snowflake, Azure, AWS and Bigquery dominate with demand and high salaries.
+Looking at the top 10 results, cloud and big data technologies such as Snowflake, Azure, AWS and BigQuery dominate with demand and high salaries.
 This isn't surprising as these technologies are rapidly growing in importance, with the cloud computing market expected to grow from $619 billion USD in 2023 to [$1,554 billion USD in 2030](https://www.grandviewresearch.com/industry-analysis/cloud-computing-industry/methodology).

-Business Intelligence and Visualisation tools such as Tableau and Looker show high demand counts of 230 and 49 respectively, suggesting the importance of these tools in business intelligence and driving strategic data driven business decisions.
+Business Intelligence and Visualisation tools such as Tableau and Looker show high demand counts of 230 and 49 respectively, suggesting the importance of these tools in business intelligence and strategically driving business decisions.

-Finally, the demand for database technologies such as Oracle and NoSQL can be seen, with salaries ranging from $101,414 to $104,534, suggesting the importance of database management skills.
+Finally, the demand for database technologies such as Oracle and NoSQL can be seen, with salaries ranging from $101,414 to $104,534, suggesting the importance of database skills (querying, manipulation, management).

 # Conclusions and Recommendations:

+Below are the conclusions I derived from the analysis, as well as a recommendation based on the findings for aspiring or current Data Analysts.

 **1. Top paying Data Analyst jobs:**

 There are a variety of top paying remote Data Analyst roles all the way upto Director level, ranging across various industries such as Telecommunications, Marketing and Health.
 The top paying remote Data Analyst roles offer a broad range of salaries, all the way upto $650,000 USD.
-This indicates that job seekers have a variety of paths to choose from with scope for career and salary growth in Data Analytics.
+This indicates that Data Analysts have strong scope for career and salary growth, whilst having the flexbility to choose an area of interest for specialisation.

 **2. Required skills for the top paying Data Analyst jobs:**

-The top paying Data Analyst jobs require proficiency in various skills with SQL being the top skill, followed by Python and Tableau.
+The top paying Data Analyst jobs require proficiency in various skills with SQL being the top required skill, followed by Python and Tableau.

 **3. Most in-demand skills for Data Analysts:**

-Not only is SQL the top skill for the top paying Data Analyst jobs, but it's also the most in-demand skills for Data Analyst jobs in general.
+Not only is SQL the top skill for the top paying Data Analyst jobs, but it's also the most in-demand skill for Data Analyst jobs in general, followed by Excel and Python.

 **4. Skills associated with higher salaries:**